Coutts Crossing, New South Wales

-Coutts Crossing (population 1,353) is a rural village in the Clarence Valley Council of New South Wales, Australia.
+Coutts Crossing (population 1,053) is a rural village in the Clarence Valley Council of New South Wales, Australia.
 The village is about 18 kilometres south-west of Grafton on the banks of the Orara River along the Armidale–Grafton Road.

 History

 The village is named after Thomas Coutts, a settler from Scotland who established the nearby Kangaroo Creek pastoral station in 1840.
-Coutts is best known as being the perpetrator of a mass poisoning of Aboriginals on the Kangaroo Creek run.
-This occurred in late 1847 and resulted in the deaths of 23 people.
+Coutts was accused of perpetrating a mass poisoning of Aboriginals on the Kangaroo Creek run.
+The poisoning occurred in late 1847 and resulted in the deaths of 23 people.
 Coutts was arrested and sent to Sydney for trial but the case was dismissed.
 He returned to the area and was able to continue acquiring pastoral properties further north.

 British occupation in the immediate vicinity around Coutts Crossing began in 1840 with the arrival of pastoral squatter William Forster.
 He set up a sheep station in the area which he named Purgatory due to the high level of Aboriginal resistance he encountered while taking possession of the land.
 He later changed the name of the station to Geergarow, which is commemorated today in the name of the main road heading west from the township of Coutts Crossing.